lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Give the impression of being something.
 "The summer seemed to go by very quickly."

 settled
 : Established a home in a new place.
-"In the 1600s Europeans settled along North America's east coast."
+"In the 1600s Europeans settled along North America’s east coast."

 settlers
 : People who migrate to colonize new territory.
 "The settlers built communities on the frontier."

 shadow
 : Dark shape made from blocking light.
-"The tree's shadow kept us cool."
+"The tree’s shadow kept us cool."

 shall
 : Will or must; used to express intent.
 "You shall go to the ball, Cinderella!"